diegogb-08/Fighting-Game/README.md

 ## Introduction

 The game is divided in 4 different sections, and the battle is 1 vs 1.
-Meaning player 1 will choose one fither and player 2 will choose another fighter and even thought it is for 2 players, only 1 person will able to clikc the **fight button** in order to start the battle.
+Meaning player 1 will choose one figther and player 2 will choose another fighter and even though it is for 2 players, only 1 person will able to clikc the **fight button** in order to start the battle.

 ## Technology